-Fall is finally here, and it feels like such a gift after the hot summer we’ve had.
-I’ve been so excited to ring in my favorite season, that I had to rush out to the local farm stand last weekend to grab some early apples for applesauce and homemade cinnamon apple chips.
+Fall is finally here, and it feels like such a gift after our hot summer.
+I’ve been so excited to ring in my favorite season that I had to rush out to the local farm stand last weekend to grab some early apples for applesauce and homemade cinnamon apple chips.

-It turns out, the heat has been hard on our early apple crop this year and there were only a couple of rough-looking bags of seconds.
+The heat has been brutal on our early apple crop this year, and there were only a couple of rough-looking bags of seconds.
 Horrors!
 Fortunately, the same cruel heat that stole my apples provided a bumper crop of peaches, so I decided to experiment – and was so thankful I had!

 Yields: Roughly 8 pints of applesauce

-- 5 pounds cooking apples, peeled and sliced (Jonagold, Zestar, Cortland, etc…)
+- 5 pounds of cooking apples, peeled and sliced (Jonagold, Zestar, Cortland, etc…)

 - 3 tablespoons lemon or orange juice

 - 1 cup apple juice (add more liquid as needed)